 The three syllable game is also a great way to pass the time; each player has to rhythmically say a three word sentence, before passing onto the next person, who does the same, but keep some form of coherent story going.

 Car journeys don’t have to be boring.

-2. Pooh Sticks
+12. Pooh Sticks

 If you’ve never heard of this game, its origins shouldn’t take too much guessing.

 Taken from A.A.
 Milne’s timeless Winnie The Pooh Stories, Pooh Sticks is a devilishly simple game that requires some sticks, a flowing river and a bridge.

 Everyone then drops their sticks simultaneously into the water before rushing to the other side of the bridge to see who’s emerges first.

-3. Take a family bike ride
+13. Take a family bike ride

 If truth be told, cycling is still a rather modern pastime, but the idea of going out as a family on a set of bikes is fast becoming an activity of a bygone era.

 Let’s put a stop to that.
 If you’re on holiday in the UK and don’t mind investing in a bike rack for the car, why not take your two-wheeled companions with you?

-4. Go adventuring in the woods
+14. Go adventuring in the woods